5murph/EQEmu_Custom/README.md

 # EQEmu_Custom
-Custom Quests written in Perl and LUA for use with EQEmulator.
+Customizations written in Perl and LUA for use with EQEmulator.

 Saved here for easy access and preservation, though often accessible at EQEmulator's forum at www.eqemulator.org, these documents have been created for the www.Darkonites.com EQEmulator server(s).